SpoilStick/PLTW-AP-Create-Task/README.md

 Connect 4

-Originally used in trinket, needs Turtle and Random
+Originally used in trinket, needs Turtle and Random modules